Andrettin/Wyrmsun/readme.txt

 - Gold coins now give 5 gold, while gold sacks give 100 and gold chests 500 (previously the quantities were 25, 500 and 1000, respectively).
 - Goblins can now appear in random maps.
 - Dwarves, gnomes and goblin now leave decaying bodies after they die (graphics by Jinn).
-- The wyrm skeleton now has a non-horned variation (graphics by b_o).
+- The dwarven ballista's attack button is now a ballista bolt (previously it used the dwarven level 1 axe) (graphics by Leo).
+- Added two dwarven ballista bolt upgrades (graphics by Leo).

 * Quests
 - Quest-related events no longer appear if the "Resources", "Units", "Opponents" or "Game Type" options are not set to "Map Default" in the single player game setup.